jonasmerlin/astro-seo/README.md

 openGraph.article.author | string[] | Sets `article:author`.
 The author(s) of the article, if it's only one, pass an array with one entry.
 If there are multiple, multiple tags with descending relevance will be created. openGraph.article.section | string | Sets `article:section`.
 A high-level section name.
 E.g. Technology openGraph.article.tags | string[] | Sets `article:tag`.
 Tag words associated with this article.
 If it's only one, pass an array with one entry.
-If there are multiple, multiple tags with descending relevance will be created. twitter.card | string | Sets `twitter:card`.
-The card type, which will be one of “summary”, “summary_large_image”, “app”, or “player”. twitter.site | string | Sets `twitter:site`.
+If there are multiple, multiple tags with descending relevance will be created. twitter.card | TwitterCardType (string) | Sets `twitter:card`.
+The card type.
+Must be one of “summary”, “summary_large_image”, “app”, or “player”. twitter.site | string | Sets `twitter:site`.
 (Twitter) @username for the website used in the card footer. twitter.creator | string | Sets `twitter:creator`.
-(Twitter) @username for the content creator / author. extend.link | Array<Link extends HTMLLinkElement { prefetch: boolean; }> | An array of free-form `<link>` you'd like to define. extend.meta | Array<Meta extends HTMLMetaElement { property: string; }> | An array of free-form `<meta>` tags you'd like to define.
+(Twitter) @username for the content creator / author. twitter.title | string | Sets `twitter:title`.
+Title of the page or article (equivalent to Open Graph's og:title). twitter.image | string | Sets `twitter:image`.
+Full link to the image you want to use for the page (equivalent to Open Graph's og:image). twitter.imageAlt | string | Sets `twitter:image:alt`.
+A description of what is in the image (not a caption). __If the page specifies `twitter.image` it should specify `twitter.imageAlt`__. twitter.description | string | Sets `twitter:description`.
+A one to two sentence description of your object. extend.link | Array<Link extends HTMLLinkElement { prefetch: boolean; }> | An array of free-form `<link>` you'd like to define. extend.meta | Array<Meta extends HTMLMetaElement { property: string; }> | An array of free-form `<meta>` tags you'd like to define.